-- Any number of Generals of any type in the Available box may be placed. - Regional Generals can be placed in any Area in their Region or where their Region's Brigades can be recruited that does not contain an Enemy PC, Unled Brigade or General.
-Field Generals can be placed in any Area that does not - contain an Enemy PC, Unled Brigade or General.

-A General must be placed with Friendly Brigades, includ- - A General must be placed with Friendly Brigades, including one placed as part of the same Recruit action, and must constitute an Army, even if Subordinated, upon placement.
+- Any number of Generals of any type in the Available box may be placed. - -Regional Generals can be placed in any Area in their Region or where their Region's Brigades can be recruited that does not contain an Enemy PC, Unled Brigade or General. -Field Generals can be placed in any Area that does not contain an Enemy PC, Unled Brigade or General. - A General must be placed with Friendly Brigades, including one placed as part of the same Recruit action, and must constitute an Army, even if Subordinated, upon placement.
 A General may take control of Unled Brigades, or take Brigades from the Command Display of a Local Notable, in the same Area, to achieve this (the Brigades are placed on the General's Command Display).